johnokal/portfolio/_posts/2021-01-01-domo-api-sql-google-sheets-integration.md

 permalink: /:Python, Domo API, SQL, Google Sheets Integration/
 ---

 The versatility of Python allows for incredible data transformations across systems that seemed disparate.
 I use Python as the driver to accomplish this task.
-Below, I will show pieces of different scripts that can combine to create a data ETL.
+Below, I will show pieces of different scripts that can combine to create a powerful, automated ETL.

 ### **Connect to Domo API**
+According to Wikipedia, "Domo, Inc. is a cloud software company based in American Fork, Utah, United States.
+It specializes in business intelligence tools and data visualization."
+It can also act as a data warehouse.
 ```python
 import pandas as pd
 import logging